Western High School

 Students continue into the Middle School Concert Band.
 The Concert Band puts on four concerts per year (October, December, March and May).
 The seventh grade year is the students first opportunity to participate in Solo & Ensemble festival.
 Students may also participate in Jazz Band.
 Typically, the Concert Grade band is over 60 members strong.

 The Middle School Symphonic Band is usually over 50 members strong.
 Students put on at least four concerts during the year (October, December, March and May).
 They also may participate in Solo & Ensemble and Jazz Band.
 Students also participate in Band Festival and may also participate in State Band Festival as well as MSBOA All-Star Band.

-The High School Band meet daily.
-The band performs as the Marching band during football season.
+The High School Band meets daily.
+The band performs as the marching band during football season.
 They perform many times throughout the semester, including all home football games, the biannual away football game at Central High, home basketball games, November and December concerts.
 Typically we have about 120 members in the marching Band.

 Students may also audition to be part of the High School Jazz Band.
 The Jazz Band is divided into two ensembles and each meets every other morning at 6:30 AM until 7:20 AM but.
-The band plays traditional swing music to contemporary rock and roll and has consistently earned high marks and awards and local Jazz Festivals.
+The band plays in a variety of styles and has consistently earned high marks and awards and local Jazz Festivals.

 High School Band Director- Mr. Dustin Vanderveer (2022 - present)